bellmit/attic/articles/servers.rst

 The Space Master is an office, responsible for operating game services.

+The Space Master's weekly duties include:

+1. If any member has declared that they desire to end the game, the Space Master is responsible for the Decision & Voting process.

-The Space Master’s monthly report includes
+The Space Master’s monthly report includes:

 1. All information needed for players to connect to the official server.